TattiQ/dockerized_kafka/README.md

 Resulting Kafka will be version 0.11.0.0 , scala 2.11 (considered stable at the time of deploy)

-Run the deploy_kafka.sh script.
+Make deploy_kafka.sh executable by running chmod +x on it, then run the deploy_kafka.sh script.

-Check the Zookeeper and Kafka lister on their ports on the docker host :
+Check that the Zookeeper and Kafka listen on their ports on the docker host :
 ```
 netstat -tulpen | grep 2181
 netstat -tulpen | grep 9092